Agentic Business Process Management: A Research Manifesto: Challenges

 Challenges in conversational actionability pertain to how agents can realize a virtual circle of action and interaction with human principals such as domain experts and other agents in order to enact the process faithfully and efficiently.

-\paragraph{A1: How to engage in conversations with human principals and other agents?} The first challenge pertains the \emph{conversational} facet of an APM.
+\paragraph{A1: How to engage in conversations with human principals and other agents?} The first challenge pertains the \emph{conversational} facet of an APM system.
 This contains two distinct aspects.
 The first concerns the need for agents to interact with human principals--typically using natural language or domain-specific languages (such as process diagrams, dashboards, and the like).
-As for natural language in general, there are only a few studies to test the ability of foundation models to conversate around processes, with many open challenges discussed in a dedicated vision paper~\cite{largeprocess}, and some preliminary contributions~\cite{NeZG25,DBLP:journals/jiis/BernardiCCM24}.
+As for natural language in general, there are only few studies focusing on the ability of foundation models to converse about processes, with many open challenges discussed in a dedicated vision paper~\cite{largeprocess}, and some preliminary contributions~\cite{NeZG25,DBLP:journals/jiis/BernardiCCM24}.
 This is even more challenging when natural language conversations are mixed with domain-specific knowledge sources.

 The second aspect pertains to agent-to-agent interactions and data exchange, which can be carried out using a variety of different means, from specific interaction protocols and recently developed human-readable token encoding formats (e.g., TOON\footnote{\url{https://github.com/toon-format/spec}}), and formal languages to more flexible forms (e.g., based on higher-level, informal languages).